cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

 When circles and squares don't cut it, supply a function to `vertexshapes`.
-The single argument is the vertex number; any graphics you draw will be centered at the vertex location, Luxor's current origin, `Point(0, 0)`.
+The single argument is the vertex number; any graphics you draw will be centered at the vertex location, the current origin, `Point(0, 0)`.

 ```@example graphsection
 @drawsvg begin